 Wise in Wise County, Virginia — The American South (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Wise (about 400 feet away, measured in a direct line); a different marker also named Wise (approx. half a mile away); Napoleon Hill (approx. 0.8 miles away); The University of Virginia’s College at Wise (approx. 1.2 miles away); Norton / Coeburn (approx. 3.1 miles away); Armed Forces Memorial (approx. 4.1 miles away); Norton (approx. 4.1 miles away); Coeburn (approx. 6½ miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+E.M.
+Fulton House (approx. 0.4 miles away); Gladeville in the Civil War (approx. half a mile away); a different marker also named Wise (approx. 0.6 miles away); Napoleon Hill (approx. 0.6 miles away); The University of Virginia’s College at Wise (approx. 1.6 miles away); Norton / Coeburn (approx. 3.3 miles away); Armed Forces Memorial (approx. 4.1 miles away); Norton (approx. 4.1 miles away).
 Touch for a list and map of all markers in Wise.

 More about this marker.
 This marker replaced an earlier marker with the same title and number that read, “This town, one of the highest in Virginia, was built on land first owned by Pierre de Tarbeau, a French nobleman.
 Originally known as Big Glades, it became Gladesville in 1856.
 A first courthouse, built in 1858, was burned by Union troops.
 An action was fought here, July 7, 1863, between Confederates and Union raiders.
 The name was changed to Wise when the town was rechartered in 1928.”